 Uprooted is more subversive even than that, though!
 It hides behind the same lopsided romanticization of a familiar elsewhere, but instead of occupying itself with various babyish wargames it attempts, among other objectionable goals, to equate goodness with guilelessness.

-Begin at the beginning: Uprooted is a genre romance novel, sort of.
-It is actually a slightly dirty fanfiction dedicated to the popular pairing The Great Magician/Nerdy Female Reader.
+Begin at the beginning: Uprooted is a genre romance novel, sort of; looked at dispassionately, it's just a slightly dirty fanfiction dedicated to the popular pairing The Great Magician/Nerdy Female Reader.
 The novel's love object is a wizard called "the Dragon" (lol), who is mostly just a more athletic version of Snape, but tethered to the mystical architecture of Luthe the Mage-Master (we have discussed Luthe elsewhere) (if you don't know him, you should contrive to meet him forthwith) (basically Luthe is just a less-scary version of Galadriel) (but with a penis) (he self-reports a penis) and with a few elements of Howl stuck onto the back end of him to make the novel's conclusion look bittersweet and strange.
 And maybe also some Chrestomanci?
 The Dragon isn't as glamorous as Chrestomanci, for certain, but he shares that character's enthusiasm for dressing like Liberace.
 The much-less-interesting heroine is an amalgam of Hermione, Sophie, and, as I mentioned earlier, the Reader.
 I began to have some real trouble with the story because of this character, whose name is

 The novel's plot is this —